 Cornwall’s coast provides walkers with endless magnificent vistas, this image was taken along the Lizard coast.
 Cyclists will love the World Heritage trails, and the Pentewan off-road coastal cycle trail to Mevagissey.

 From £349 a week, short breaks available.
-See Facebook for our special offers.
+Like us on Facebook for our special offers.

 Click [ ] to view video full screen.